Best mattress 2024 – tested by our experts for a great night’s sleep

 Annoyingly, there isn't an industry standard for what each of these tensions should feel like, with a 'medium-firm' mattress from one retailer often feeling very different from a 'medium-firm' mattress from another manufacturer.

 This is partly because how mattress tension feels for you is very subjective and can be hugely impacted by body weight, as we'll come onto in a minute.
-It's also important to note that your bed base can make a big difference to how firm a mattress feels, more on that later as well.
+It's also important to note that your bed base can make a big difference to how firm a mattress feels.

 The Eve Wunderflip Lighter Hybrid mattress being tested